 If your pet has been diagnosed with cancer, additional diagnostic testing can help your vet determine the extent of cancer in the body.
 This allows us to optimize treatment options and better predict prognosis.

-Our in-house digital radiology and ultrasound services mean we can offer the most accurate diagnosis and effective treatment.
+Our in-house digital radiology services mean we can offer the most accurate diagnosis and effective treatment.

 When staging is complete, our veterinarian will discuss all appropriate treatment options, such as different therapies or combinations of treatments.
 Treatment options for your pet may include chemotherapy, radiation therapy, immunotherapy, surgery, targeted therapy or palliative care when appropriate.